hritvik-soni/API-WIZ-Assignment-Social-Media/README.md

 ### Database

-- Use MongoDB or Postgres
+- Use MongoDB or Postgres ( I have used postgres )

 ## Getting Started